ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/protecting-diag-access.md

+---
-# Protecting Access to the Diagnostics Interface
+title: Protecting Access to the Diagnostics Interface
+---

 Out of the box, Emissary enables `Mapping`s to provide access to the diagnostics interfaces that can help you debug your installation.
 In a production environment, though,